 In proximity to Merritt BC is Monck Park.

 Monck Park is a provincial park in British Columbia, Canada, located at Nicola Lake.
 There is a 5 km self-guided interpretive hiking trail that loops around the park.
 There is a 1.3 km trail to the east of the existing upper trails best accessed from the upper end.
 Sections of this trail are steep and require caution.
 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 No short-cutting!
 Park users can still walk into the park if conditions such as weather permit.

 A 4 km hiking trail navigates the outer perimeter of Kentucky Lake, and it takes about 1 to 1.5 hours to complete.
 The trail has minimal elevation and provides different vantage points of the beautiful lake as you walk around it.
 The hike is kid-friendly and is a great hike for families.
 Park users can still walk into the park if conditions such as weather permit.

 As indicated “Nature” inspires a lifestyle of personal well-being.

 Altogether winter hiking in Merritt BC, is truly a beautiful experience.
+Get out and take on Merritt’s River Walk’s as stated by Tom Reynolds.
+Accessed from Voght Street across from Claybanks RV Park.
+Or use the entrance on Main Street at Canford Ave.
 Not only is the scenery beautiful, it’s healthy for you.
 Physical activities which involve nature will promote personal healthy connections that benefits both your health while you and your kids will have a good sleep!
 Experience Nicola Valley.